mschultz4/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe Game in Javascript using minmax algorithm.
+Tic Tac Toe Game in Javascript using minimax algorithm.